 What are the steps you need to take AFTER your medical school interview?
-After you’ve interviewed after medical school, it’s really hard to wait and wait and wait, and not know what your future holds!
+It’s really hard to wait and wait and wait, and not know what your future holds!

 The waiting period that comes after the med school interview can be painful.
 You want to KNOW already whether you’re accepted or not.
 Today, I’ll cover a few things you should be doing after each interview – and one thing NOT to do!